api2cart/cs-sdk/docs/AttributeApi.md

             var apiInstance = new AttributeApi(config);
             var start = 0;  // int? | This parameter sets the number from which you want to get entities (optional)  (default to 0) var count = 20;  // int? | This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250 (optional)  (default to 10) var type = text;  // string? | Defines attribute's type (optional) var attributeIds = 1,2,3;  // string? | Filter attributes by ids (optional) var attributeSetId = 4;  // string? | Filter items by attribute set id (optional) var storeId = 1;  // string? | Store Id (optional) var langId = 3;  // string? | Retrieves attributes on specified language id (optional) var varParams = id,name;  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional)  (default to "id,name,code,type") var exclude = id,name;  // string? | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all (optional) var responseFields = {return_code,return_message,pagination,result};  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional) var visible = true;  // bool? | Filter items by visibility status (optional) var required = true;  // bool? | Defines if the option is required (optional) var varSystem = false;  // bool? | True if attribute is system (optional)
+Max allowed count=250 (optional)  (default to 10) var attributeIds = 1,2,3;  // string? | Filter attributes by ids (optional) var attributeSetId = 4;  // string? | Filter items by attribute set id (optional) var storeId = 1;  // string? | Store Id (optional) var langId = 3;  // string? | Retrieves attributes on specified language id (optional) var type = text;  // string? | Defines attribute's type (optional) var visible = true;  // bool? | Filter items by visibility status (optional) var required = true;  // bool? | Defines if the option is required (optional) var varSystem = false;  // bool? | True if attribute is system (optional) var responseFields = {return_code,return_message,pagination,result};  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional) var varParams = id,name;  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional)  (default to "id,name,code,type") var exclude = id,name;  // string? | Set this parameter in order to choose which entity fields you want to ignore.
+Works only if parameter `params` equal force_all (optional)

             try
             {
                 // attribute.list
-                ModelResponseAttributeList result = apiInstance.AttributeList(start, count, type, attributeIds, attributeSetId, storeId, langId, varParams, exclude, responseFields, visible, required, varSystem);
+                ModelResponseAttributeList result = apiInstance.AttributeList(start, count, attributeIds, attributeSetId, storeId, langId, type, visible, required, varSystem, responseFields, varParams, exclude);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)